jessicaschmilovich/TV-Shows/README.md

 Add New Shows: Users can add shows to the collection, with automatic duplicate detection to maintain unique entries.

-Data Management: Reads from and updates Shows.txt, ensuring all modifications persist across sessions.

 **Project Structure:**